dynatrace-oss/barista/src/lib/radio/README.md

 ---
+title: 'Radio button'
+description:
+  'The radio button component is used to select one option from a set.'
+postid: radio
+category: 'components'
+contributors:
+  dev:
+    - thomas.pink
+  ux:
+    - raphaela.raudaschl
+tags:
+  - 'radiobutton'
-type: 'component'
+  - 'component'
+  - 'angular'
+  - 'input'
+baristafilename: 'radio-button.md'
 ---

-# Radio
+# Radio button

-`<dt-radio-button>` provides the same functionality as a native `<input type="radio">` element, enhanced with styling and animations.
+The `<dt-radio-button>` provides the same functionality as a native `<input type="radio">` element, enhanced with styling and animations.
 Radio elements are generally used within radio-groups to describe a set of related options.
 Only one radio element can be selected at the same time.

+<docs-source-example example="RadioDefaultExample"></docs-source-example>

 ## Imports